BryanMurphy02/SudokuSolver/README.md

 - Project planning
 #

+## Prerequisites
+Before running the program, make sure you have the following installed:
+- JavaFX javafx-sdk-11.0.2

 ## Running Sudoku Solver

-> :warning: **Before running the program**, make sure that you have JavaFX javafx-sdk-11.0.2 installed on your machine. :computer:
+Before running Sudoku Solver, the JavaFX library must be properly installed into Eclipse.

-Here are the steps to run the program in Eclipse IDE:
+Here are the steps to insall JavaFX:

 1. Create a new folder and move the JavaFX sdk into it to keep it secure.
 2. Open a new text document and copy the path to the JavaFX\lib folder: